RutronikSystemSolutions/RDK2_RTC_Hibernate/README.md

 ### Operation

 This example is used to check low power consumption while hibernating with RTC peripheral active.
 The system is online for a certain amount of time (1 second by default) and then is put to hibernate (2 seconds by default) until the RTC alarm wakes the system up.
-Hibernate setup function that allows to put the system to hibernation with desired amount of time in seconds is implemented in the example:
+Hibernate setup function that allows putting the system to hibernation with a desired amount of time in seconds is implemented in the example:

 `cy_rslt_t Hibernate(cyhal_rtc_t *obj, uint32_t seconds)`

-Every time the system wakes up from the hibernation it starts executing from the reset vector.
-No RAM content is saved during the hibernation.
+Every time the system wakes up from hibernation, it starts executing from the reset vector.
+No RAM content is saved during hibernation.
 The terminal shows the RTC date on every wakeup:

 <img src="images/rtc_hibernate_output.png" style="zoom:100%;" />

 ### Debugging

-If you successfully have imported the example, the debug configurations are already prepared to use with a the KitProg3, MiniProg4, or J-link.
+If you have successfully imported the example, the debug configurations are already prepared to use with the KitProg3, MiniProg4.
 Open the ModusToolbox perspective and find the Quick Panel.
 Click on the desired debug launch configuration and wait until the programming completes and the debugging starts.

 <img src="images/rtc_debug.png" style="zoom:100%;" />